 Advanced skiers and snowboarders can take advantage of the off-piste terrain that includes powder skiing down epic alpine bowls and five terrain parks, which combine to offer 150 features.
 Make sure to take advantage of being first on the mountain with a Fresh Tracks ticket.
 Read more: First on the Mountain – Fresh Tracks in Whistler

 Whether you’re on Whistler or Blackcomb, you can venture to the other via the Peak to Peak Gondola.
-The 2.7 mile, 11-minute journey provides unforgettable scenery along the way.
+The 2.7-mile, 11-minute journey provides unforgettable scenery along the way.
 Once it’s time for some après ski activities, head down to the happening Whistler Village.

 Where to Stay in Whistler

 Whistler has amazing choices for accommodation in Whistler Village making it the perfect place for fun on the slopes and for apres ski activities.
-Here are our favourite places to stay in Whistler
+Here are our favourite places to stay in Whistler.

-- Westin Resort and Spa – Located at the gondolas with indoor and outdoor pool and spa, valet parking and close to the village.
+- Westin Resort and Spa – Located at the gondolas with indoor and outdoor pool and spa, valet parking, and close to the village.
 TripAdvisor / Booking

 2. Revelstoke – BC

 Once a haven for the rich and well-to-do, Revelstoke has had a dramatic transformation into one of the best ski resorts in Canada.
 Back when Revelstoke had but a single ski lift, guests would heli-ski from the top of the mountain, meandering their way back down to the base.
-Today, thanks to a new summit chairlift, a high-speed gondola at that, among others, the mountain’s diverse terrain is easily accessible.
-Read more: The Best Things to do in Revelstoke, BC
+Today, thanks to a new summit chairlift, a high-speed gondola that, among others, the mountain’s diverse terrain is easily accessible.
+Read more: The Best Things to Do in Revelstoke, BC

 Over the years, Revelstoke, located in British Columbia, has developed a reputation for extreme terrain and features the biggest vertical drop in all of Canada (5620ft).
 Much of Revelstoke is off-piste in keeping to its roots while becoming a mountain for everyone to enjoy.
 This allows for some of the most varied powder skiing in the country, while also continuing Revelstoke’s heli-skiing tradition.